idoweinstein/software1course2021b-test/resources/hw10/tests.md

   Title: Error
   Content: Trivia file format error: Trivia file for must containing a question and four answers, seperated by tabs. (row 2)
   ```

+### EXIT BROWSE DIALOG
+* Click on Browse
+* Click on the X button to close the window
+  Program is still running
+  Textbox content doesn't change